 At this part of our implementation, we need a data structure to keep our newly generated grid points.
 This structure should support easy access to the required grid point.
 For this aim, we compute an id for each grid point and use hash map structure which allows for easy data access by querying the ids that are the keys of the hash map.
 This structure also stores the corresponding scalar values as the data part of each entry.
-The id of a grid point is computed as:

-$$id = gpx + X{l-3} \cdot gpy + XY{l-3} \cdot gpz \tag{4}$$

-where X{l-3} and XY{l-3} are the number of potential grid points in x- and xy-directions, respectively, for a virtual, high resolution level-3 grid throughout the whole scene.
-Therefore, these values are computed as follows:
+The id of a grid point is computed using its position $\mathbf{GridPos{l-3}} = (gpx, gpy, gpz)$ and number of potential grid points X{l-3} and XY{l-3} in x- and xy-directions, respectively, in a virtual, high resolution level-3 grid throughout the whole scene. $\mathbf{GridPos{l-3}}$ can be written as: